Meet Our Team

 Yaneth received her bachelor’s degree in Management Accounting from Alverno College on May 2005.
 She has focused for 13 years on the organization financial management, auditing and accounting services.
 Oversees benefits processing and supervision of finance interns.
 When not at work she enjoys hiking and traveling!

-Nasreen joined the staff in 2005 and currently leads 9to5’s communications and fundraising strategy and practice.
+Nasreen joined the staff in 2005 and currently leads 9to5’s fundraising strategy and practice.
 Nasreen holds a master’s degree in nonprofit management from Georgia State University.
 Before joining 9to5, she worked with Amnesty International to win rights for incarcerated women, and researched living wage legislation nationwide with Good Jobs First in Washington DC.
 Nasreen is first-generation American, raised in the southern US by parents from Pakistan and Germany.